hejiepn/massive_parallel_fir_filter/docs/project/high_level.rst

 * all SW modules (HALs, libraries, major application components)
 * all relationships between SW modules.
 Exception: Shared libraries can be displayed separately.
 * show which SW module(s) access which HW module
-* show if a module runs in an IRQ or in the main loop
+* show if a module runs in an IRQ (use e.g. colors)

-For example you can use a layered diagram as shown in the exercise.
+For example you can use a diagram as in ex3 ("SW structure"), extending it by the peripherals & HALs of your project.

 Modules
 -------